 The doctor may recommend physical therapy or manual treatment following the injection while the numbing medication or cortisone is still active.
 Patients can resume their normal activities the next day after the surgery.
 It is OK to resume moderate activities when there is no pain anymore.

-How is a Hip Injection Performed?
+How Is A Hip Injection Performed?

 Fluoroscopy (live X-ray) is often utilized in hip joint injections to guide precise needle targeting to avoid nerve or other damage.
 The local anesthetic will provide immediate relief, while the steroid will provide longer-term comfort.